stefanspringer1/SwiftXML/README.md

 ### Text

-For a text node (`XText`) its text can be read and set via its property `value`.
-So there is no need to replace a `XText` node by another to change text.
+For a text content (`XText`) its text can be read and set via its property `value`.
+So there is no need to replace a `XText` content by another to change text.
 Please also see the section below on handling of text.

 ### Changing and reading attributes